williamkeller/advent-of-code-2020/devlog.md

 Sticking with Javascript, by the way.
 I found a way to monkeypatch missing functionality onto Javascript objects.
 It's not as good as Ruby (a general truism), but it works.

+## Day 08

+Today's puzzle was pretty easy.
+My only hangup was not thinking to make copy of the code in puzzle2, so when it ran, it was running with all of the changed instructions, instead of just the one I was focusing on.
+Figured that out, but it took a little longer than I would have liked.
+Still, a much better showing than the last couple days.